benson338/Git-Cheat-Sheet/README.md

 > add all files in the current repository to the staging area

+`git reset [file]`

+`git restore --staged [file]`

+> remove file from the staging area, but leave the working directory unchanged.
+This unstages a file without overwriting any changes

 `git commit -m "[descriptive message]"`

 > commit your staged content as a new commit snapshot